meetjohngray/todo-hooks/README.md

-# Getting Started with Create React App
+# To Do Hooks

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Pratice using hooks while coding along with [The Modern React Bootcamp](https://www.udemy.com/course/modern-react-bootcamp/)

 ## Available Scripts